thin-edge/thin-edge.io/docs/src/requirements/child-devices.md

 - **Requirement 3:** When data is pushed to thin-edge for a child-device, thin-edge will take care that the child-device exists in the Cloud, and creates it if needed.

 - **Requirement 4:** Thin-edge is stateless in terms of child devices.
 I.e. it does not store a list of child-devices of even a state of those.
 All knowledge about child-devices is in the applications that provide/consume data and functionality from/to child-devices.

+- Requrirement 5: thin-edge fetches the Configuration from the device and pushed to the cloud
+    - Thin-edge should deliver the config upload request from the cloud to the appropriate child device process
+    - Expose an API with which the child device process can upload the snapshot of the config file binary to the thin-edge device.
+    - Thin-edge should then upload and associate these config files with their corresponding device twin in the cloud.
+    - Thin-edge must make sure that config files uploaded by one child device should not overwrite the config uploaded by another child, even if they are of the same type

+- Requrirement 6: thin-edge downloads configuration file from the cloud and delivers the configuration to the child-device process
+    - Thin-edge should deliver the "apply config request" along with any assiciated binaries from the cloud to the appropriate child device process
+    - Applying the config file is the responsibility of the child device process itself
+    - Thin-edge must make sure that a config file downlaoded for one child device does not overwrite the config file downloaded for another child, even if they are of the same type